It’s exciting to watch my 5 year old daughter pick up early reading and writing skills in Kindergarten.

 I’m excited to see what she learns next!

 This article was posted on Friday, October 13th, 2006 at 10:23 am and is filed under ABC's, Learning, Mama Lisa, Rainbow Writing, Rainbow Writing, Reading, Reading, Teaching, Writing, Writing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Rainbow Writing, The Letter “A” and the Excitement Mark!”